Easter day

 PRAYERS OF THE PEOPLE

-As we continue our journey of Lent, let us pray for the church, the world, and all who are in need.
+With shouts of Alleluia at Christ’s victory over death, let us pray for the church, the world, and all those in need.

 Amen.